 The pastry is made with spelt flour.
 Spelt is believed to be more nutritious than wheat flour, although it does still contain gluten.
 You could use plain flour or wholewheat flour instead if you prefer.

 And the verdict?
 R and Baby S loved these but Miss R only ate the pastry (she's not keen on baked beans).

-Here's how to make these baked bean and cheese mini pies.
+Here's how to make mini cheesy baked bean pies:

 For the pastry